bpmutter/xyz/about.markdown

 <img src="{{ site.baseurl }}/assets/images/obidos.jpeg" id='circular' alt='jinyoung standing in a portuguese field'>
 </div>

-### Hi there,
+### Hey there!

 #### My name is Jin Young, and I like to write about small snippets of my life and share them with the world.

-In my life, I'm grateful to have had the opportunity to make new connections with various cultures and environments.
-I like to be open to new ideas and to engage with them with intention.
+I try to seek new ideas and engage with them intentionally.
+On that principle, [jinyoung.xyz](https://jinyoung.xyz/){:target="_blank"} is a medium through which I hope to live a more conscious life.

 Best way to reach out to me is via [email](mailto:jinyoungsjourney@gmail.com){:target="_blank"} and [github](https://github.com/jinyoungch0i){:target="_blank"} is my creative outlet.